Mosque: Diffusion and evolution

+Kampung Laut Mosque, built in the 15th century, reflecting the southeast Asian local architecture.

-A similar integration of foreign and local influences could be seen on the Indonesian islands of Sumatra and Java, where mosques, including the Demak Great Mosque, were first established in the 15th century.
+A similar integration of foreign and local influences could be seen on the Indonesian islands of Sumatra and Java, where mosques, including the Ampel Mosque, were first established in the 15th century.
 Early Javanese mosques took design cues from Hindu, Buddhist, and Chinese architectural influences, with tall timber, multi-level roofs similar to the pagodas of Balinese Hindu temples; the ubiquitous Islamic dome did not appear in Indonesia until the 19th century.
 In turn, the Javanese style influenced the styles of mosques in Indonesia's Austronesian neighbors: Malaysia, Brunei, and the Philippines.
+The Kampung Laut Mosque is considered to be the oldest mosque in Malaysia, its design includes a three-tier pyramidal roofs, the mosque and its minaret are made of timber, while the floor of the whole mosque is raised one meter above ground, which is made for flood protection and natural cooling.